uccser/cs-field-guide/csfieldguide/static/interactives/sorting-algorithms/README.md

 ## Assets

 - Both the Eye icon and Closed Eye icon are from [Icons8](https://icons8.com) and scaled down for use in the interactive.
+  Thery are also used by the Sorting Algorithms Configurator interactive
 - The images `icons8-number-X.png`, where `X` is a number, are also from [Icons8](https://icons8.com).

 ## Licence